 10. Avoid custom apps and extensions, especially from untrusted sources

 We have seen many extensions and apps that have started out good, but turn rogue as part of a software update.
-Do not install apps from untrusted stores or sources, as you have no way of verifying if they have been weaponized.
+Follow mitigation techniques—do not install apps from untrusted stores or sources, as you have no way of verifying if they have been weaponized.

 If you’re responsible for IT security, check out Isolation from Menlo Security to help protect your end users against malware, phishing, and credential theft.
 Isolation inserts a secure, trusted execution environment between your end users and potential threat sources, such as web sites and email links.
 It’s easy, and it makes it safe to click.
 Learn more.